yashjain2597/ACO-for-task-Scheduling-in-Cloud-/README.md

 # Meta-Heuristic-Algorithms
-Implementation of different meta-heuristic algorithms of task scheduling in cloud computing
+Implementation of different meta-heuristic algorithms for task scheduling in cloud computing